ADHD in Children: Symptoms, Evaluations & Treatments

 For optimal brain performance, children should eat more unprocessed foods, complex carbohydrates, proteins, vegetables, and fruits.
 That means avoiding artificial colors and flavors, chemical preservatives, and over-processed foods — all shown to exacerbate ADHD symptoms in some individuals.

-Natural Supplements and Vitamins for ADHD
+Natural Supplements and Vitamins for ADHD in Children

 It’s true that not everyone eats the right foods to achieve beneficial levels of certain nutrients, especially picky kids.
 But it’s also true that our bodies don’t always produce the nutrients we need, so we have to get some of them from supplements.
 There are many vitamins, herbs, and supplements that may diminish ADHD symptoms or address medication side effects in some individuals: Omega-3s, Zinc, Iron, Magnesium, Vitamin C, Valerian, Melatonin, Ginkgo, and Ginseng.